Relecto/ansible-wp/README.md

 # LEMP stack Ansible playbook

-Playbook to deploy LEMP stack onto Ubuntu machine.
+Playbook to deploy LEMP stack onto Ubuntu machine, and install Wordpress on it.

 ## How to use